AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 4. Send out a squadron readiness email monthly.
 5. Determine mid-semester flight awards NLT 26 February 2023.
 6. Deliver a Small Unit Tactics lesson on LLAB #8.
-7. Determine end-of-semester flight awards individual awards NLT LLAB #12.
+7. Determine end-of-semester flight awards and individual awards NLT LLAB #12.
-8. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (28 April 2022).
+8. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (13 May 2023).

 ## RECRUITING AND RETENTION FLIGHT
 ### Recruiting & Retention Flight Commander (345 CSQ/RRF) – C/Maj Bryan Hureau